OpenGeoVis/PVGeo/docs/source/about-examples.rst

 A reader takes data from files and puts them into the proper VTK data structures so that we can visualize that data on the VTK or ParaView pipeline.
-ParaView and `pyvista` come with a plethora of native data format readers but there are still many more formats in the geosciences that have not been implemented.
-By creating formats for common geoscientific formats, we hope to make the process of getting data into the ParaView pipeline or into `pyvista` data structures as simple as possible.
+ParaView and PyVista come with a plethora of native data format readers but there are still many more formats in the geosciences that have not been implemented.
+By creating formats for common geoscientific formats, we hope to make the process of getting data into the ParaView pipeline or into PyVista data structures as simple as possible.